 Guide: a person who advises, or shows the way to others.

-My goal is for this to be that place.
+My goal is for this page to help fill that gap.

 RESOURCES